Spain Language Immersion and Discovery (14 Days)

 Say “hasta luego” to Spain, as we’re sure you’ll be back!

 Who can go on this trip?
 What kind of teen typically goes on this trip?

 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

 Our three-star hotel in Barcelona is steps away from the port and from la Rambla–in other words, central enough to be close to the action, but far enough away to get a good night’s sleep.
 In San Sebastián we will be staying close to the beach in a family-run B&B in the heart of the Old City.
-Our Madrid hotel is four stars, right in the heart of the city near the City Hall.
+Our Madrid hotel is three stars, right in the heart of the city near the City Hall.